mpuhacz/the_right_way_of_accessing_azure_services_from_inside_your_azure_kubernetes_cluster/README.md

 ## Security

-Before we deploy anything, it is vital to understand the security risks behind it.
+Before we deploy anything, it is vital to understand the potential security risks behind it.
 #### Reusing selector binding

 ![](./AAD_Rogue.png)